 He was previously a Research Associate (2015-2017) working with Dr. King Kuok (Mimi) Hii and Prof. Klaus Hellgardt on the application of electrochemically generated oxidants in organic synthesis.
 Benjamin received an MSc from the University of Waikato (New Zealand) before moving to the University of Cambridge (UK) as a Commonwealth Scholar in 2009.
 After completing his PhD under the supervision of Prof. Steven Ley in 2013, he moved to University College Cork (Ireland) to work with Prof. Anita Maguire as a Postdoctoral Research Associate of the Synthesis and Solid State Pharmaceutical Centre (SSPC).

 Ben has previously served (2016-2017) as one of the Department of Chemistry representatives on the Postdoc Development Centre's Reps Network.

-Deadman BJ, Hellgardt K, Hii KKM, 2017, A colorimetric method for rapid and selective quantification of peroxodisulfate, peroxomonosulfate and hydrogen peroxide, Reaction Chemistry & Engineering, Vol:2, ISSN:2058-9883, Pages:462-466
+Deadman BJ, Hellgardt K, Hii KM, 2017, A colorimetric method for rapid and selective quantification ofperoxodisulfate, peroxomonosulfate and hydrogen peroxide, Reaction Chemistry and Engineering, Vol:2, ISSN:2058-9883, Pages:462-466

 et al., 2016, Taming tosyl azide: the development of a scalable continuous diazo transfer process, Organic & Biomolecular Chemistry, Vol:14, ISSN:1477-0539, Pages:3423-3431